TYPE DESIGN INFORMATION PAGE last updated on Thu Jan 14 11:37:52 EST 2021

 American penman, b.
 Camden, ME, 1869, d.
 Rockland, ME, 1958.
 He studied at Rockland Commercial College in Rockland, ME, 1887-1888.
 In 1888, he met penman A.R.
 Dunton who employed him to assist in engrossing the diplomas of the Boston Public Schools.
 He entered in a partnership with his penmanship teacher, H.A.
 Howard in 1902 until Howard's death in 1952.
 Howard & Brown had a thriving engrossing and designing business that covered all of the United States and Canada.
-[Google]
+[Google] [More] ⦿

 Maine-based photo editor, designer, and web guy.
 Creator of the upright connected (school) script font Fifth Grade Cursive (2011), Smotth Papyrus (a smooth version of papyrus), the cleanly hand-printed Mathilde (2012) and Popcorn Mountain (2012).

-In 2013, he created Frosting For Breakfast (script face), Turkeyface, Mathilde (script face), Que Rompa (an extreme-contrast poster face: the full family is commercial), Pretty City Kitties, Mousedrawn, and the gorgeous technical handwriting face #1 Ichiro.
+In 2013, he created Frosting For Breakfast (script face), Turkeyface, Mathilde (script face), Que Rompa (an extreme-contrast poster face: the full family is commercial), Pretty City Kitties, Mousedrawn, and the gorgeous technical handwriting typeface #1 Ichiro.

-Nick Polifroni (Remedy 667) is an American designer, b.
-1980, who lived in Belleville, MI, and Portland, ME.
-Creator of the scratchy font Orange Book (2007), the sans faces Asymek (2011) and Glasket (2011), the grungy Fueled by Schlitz (2011), the grungy Boxpot (2011), and the display face Absender (2011).
-Dafont link.
-[Google]
+Nick Polifroni (Remedy 667) is an American illustrator and designer, b.
+1980, who lived in Belleville, MI, and Falmouth (Portland), ME.
+He specializes in horror fonts.
+Creator of the scratchy font Orange Book (2007), the sans typefaces Asymek (2011) and Glasket (2011), the grungy Fueled by Schlitz (2011), the grungy Boxpot (2011), and the display typeface Absender (2011).